preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 ### Temporal Functional

+* **Foreground to Background Energy Ratio [fber]:** The variance of voxels inside the brain divided by the variance of voxels outside the brain.
+Higher values are better.
+* **Smoothness of Voxels (FWHM) [fwhm, fwhm_x, fwhm_y, fwhm_z]:** The full-width half maximum (FWHM) of the spatial distribution of the image intensity values in voxel units.
+Lower values are better [^3].
+* **Entropy Focus Criterion (EFC) [efc]:** The Shannon entropy of voxel intensities proportional to the maximum possibly entropy for a similarly sized image.
+Indicates ghosting and head motion-induced blurring.
+Lower values are better [^1].
 * **Standardized DVARS [dvars]:** The average change in mean intensity between each pair of fMRI volumes in a series scaled to make comparisons across scanning protocols possible.
 Lower values are better [^7].
 * **Outlier Detection [outlier]:** The mean count of outliers found in each volume using the [3dToutcount](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dToutcount.html) command from [AFNI](http://afni.nimh.nih.gov/afni).
 Lower values are better [^2].
 * **Global Correlation [gcorr]:** The average correlation of all pairs of voxel time series inside of the brain.
 Illustrates differences between data due to motion/physiological noise/imaging artifacts (such as signal bleeding).
 Values closer to zero are better. [^11]